dmazilkin/dmazilkin/README.md

 ## 🧑‍💻 About me

+- 👨‍🎓 Educatino:
-- 👨‍🎓 Bachelor's degree: BUT, Mechatronics, 2021-2024.
+  - Bachelor's degree: BUT, Mechatronics, 2021-2024.
-- 🎓 Master's degree: BUT, Applied Informatics, 2024-2026.
+  - Master's degree: BUT, Applied Informatics, 2024-2026.
-- 🇨🇿 Now I live and study in the Czech Republic.
+- 🇨🇿 I'm currently living and studying in the Czech Republic, Brno.
-- ⚙️ Specialization:
+- ⚙️ Specializations:
   - Embedded systems,
   - Machine Learning,
   - Deep Learning,